 Google has a responsibility under Chapter 3 of the US Internal Revenue Code to withhold tax and report in certain instances to the Internal Revenue Service when a partner earns income from viewers in the United States.

 How much of my revenue will be impacted?

 Only the portion of your content owner revenue earned from US viewers will be subject to U.S. withholding taxes and reporting.
 These are revenues (e.g. advertising views, transactions, subscriptions) that are generated from viewers in the United States.

 The US withholding tax rate that will apply will be based on the tax documentation that you have provided to Google (e.g. Forms W-8 or W-9).

 You will see the finalized amount withheld in the AdSense payments report.

 How do I update my tax forms?

 We have noticed that you have yet to submit a tax form or have provided an invalid form.
 As a reminder, if we do not receive completed valid tax documentation (e.g. W-8, W-9) from you, future payments to you may be subject to 30% US Federal Tax Withholding.
 Please visit this site, which has instructions on how to provide your tax information.

 So we need to understand the process of making money through these channels and plug into that process.
 Here in our case, most of the publishers are making their revenue from ads that appear on their websites or on their content pages in a platform or within their content.
-But no matter where the ad appears, generally the largest bulk of this revenue comes from a single company i.e., Google and then Facebook is following Google’s lead.
-There are some other players but they have a very small piece of the pie.
+But no matter where the ad appears, generally the largest bulk of this revenue comes from a single company i.e., Google, and then Facebook is following Google’s lead.
+There are some other players, but they have a tiny piece of the pie.
 Some of the large publishers also directly sell their ad inventory but it does reflect in their books.
 To tap into this revenue stream, PEMRa can take a 3 step approach.

 - Get these platforms registered in Pakistan as a business.